big-wave-dave/rosettaCode/Java/README.md

 >    Rolling the dice: where a roll of two to six is added to their score for that turn and the player's turn continues as the player is given the same choice again; or a roll of 1 loses the player's total points for that turn and their turn finishes with play passing to the next player.
 >    Holding: The player's score for that round is added to their total and becomes safe from the effects of throwing a one.
 The player's turn finishes with play passing to the next player. "

-What I did was completely reimplement the game from scratch.
-I included 4 basic bots with varying strategies.
-The game not only supports human play and bot simulations, but multiplayer with bots and humans.

 Lessened sample output of a simulation:
 <pre>